marthebull/marthebull-js2-CA-30-09-2022/README.md

 **Visit the live site here [Yello](https://timely-unicorn-ff32cd.netlify.app/)**

-A school project made to practice building with Bootstrap and JS building a social media platform.
+A school project made to practice on using Bootstrap and JS building a social media platform.

 **Goal:**<br/>
 To apply knowledge of JavaScript techniques to implement the front-end functionality.
 Using Bootstrap and SASS to build a responsive site.